kezenator/adventofcode/README.md

     Goot first puzzle.
 Very easy solution with the framework I have - including "input_to_groups".
     Easy to extend solution for both parts.
+2. What a disaster.
+Busy day at work, so not done until the next morning.
+I'm out of practise in Rust, and it took 35 minutes.
+Just converting a character to an integer took my 5 minutes to find.
+    Anyway - done.